 One truth has become abundantly clear during the pandemic: the church is not a building.
-During this time of online congregational gathering, people have discovered the importance of engaging virtually.
-This intentional engagement should deepen during Phases 1 and 2 as creative measures are adopted and sustained.
-Coffee hours may resume in Phase 3 if your meeting space allows for a safe flow of people in compliance with local and state guidelines, remembering that unvaccinated people must continue to wear masks and physically distance themselves from others.
+During this time of online congregational gathering, people have discovered the importance of engaging.
+Coffee hours may resume if your meeting space allows for a safe flow of people in compliance with all local and state guidelines, remembering that unvaccinated people must continue to wear masks and physically distance themselves from others.

 Implementation for In-person Coffee/Social Hour Checklist

-If you are gathering in-person during Phase 2, you may need to find creative ways to remind folks about adherence to the six-foot rule for distancing.
-One approach is to tape six-foot lengths on your floors as a visual reminder of the required distance between people.
-You may also consider encouraging people to fellowship outside of the building as weather allows.
+- When your gatherings include people who are unvaccinated, you may need to remind participants about adherence to the six-foot rule for distancing.
+One approach is to tape six-foot lengths on the floors as a visual reminder of the required distance between people.
+As weather permits, you may consider encouraging people to fellowship outside of the building.

-The Re-Entering Well Task Force should consider the layout of the space where coffee hour will be held.
+- The Re-Entering Well Task Force should evaluate the layout of the space where coffee hour will be held.

-Create a space in which it is easy for people to sit or stand at least six feet from one another.
-Note how many people can be included in this configuration of the room.
-If it is not possible to provide this space, consider alternative plans for fellowship or creatively inviting smaller groups to participate.
+- Create a space in which it is easy for people to sit or stand at least six feet from one another.
+Note how many people may fit in this configuration of the room.
+If it is not possible to provide a safe space for all participants, consider alternative plans for fellowship such as creatively inviting smaller groups to participate in different areas.

-- Design the gathering space by placing furniture and other objects, design the room so that it helps people intuitively understand how they should move through the space.
-Consider having one path into the room, and another out.
+- Design the gathering space by placing furniture and other objects in locations that visually assist people’s understanding of how they should move through the space.
+Consider having one path into the room and another out of the room.

-Post clearly visible signs both outside and inside the designated room asking people to continue practicing social distancing
+- Post clearly visible signs both outside and inside the designated room reminding people to continue practicing physical distancing.

 - “Ways to help older neighbors and relatives in isolation (and how they can help you),” Washington Post